OUR FOUNDER AND TRUSTEE

 At HTTEF, Ben has been responsible for developing and delivering a successful mentoring programme for our partner schools in Delhi.
 He is also responsible for a number of new initiatives that HTTEF is involved in.

 Anne has worked with Helga Todd since 2011, at first co-planning our two-year long early years’ training course for young Sikh women in Chandigarh, North India.
-Next she taught for five months, as the second “master trainer” - one of seven - alongside Indian colleagues and she has visited most years since then, twice with four of the UK trainers and most recently in 2018.
+Next she taught for five months, as the second “master trainer” - one of seven - alongside Indian colleagues and she has visited most years since then, most recently in 2018.

-She says “It was such a rewarding time and I learned so much about Indian education, that it is now my pleasure to help manage a similar experience for our newly qualified (Oxford) teachers at the start of their careers through HTTEF’s Volunteer Teacher Award Scheme.
-The role involves making a pastoral and evaluation visit to our partner schools in Chennai and Dehradun.
+She says “It was such a rewarding time and I learned so much about Indian education, that it is now my pleasure to help manage a similar experience for our newly qualified (Oxford) teachers at the start of their careers through HTTEF’s Helga Todd Newly Qualified Teacher Award.
+The role involves making a pastoral and evaluation visit to our partner schools in Chennai and Dehradun."
 During the year, Anne interviews and selects the applicants, and runs the preparatory workshops with colleagues and past alumni in Oxford.

 Anne qualified as a secondary teacher in English after a spell in arts’ administration.
 Her subsequent extensive cross phase experience in education, comes from her work as a teacher, examiner, local authority adviser, CPD provider and teacher trainer in London and the home counties.